ChatGPT makes its debut as a smartphone app on iPhones - KESQ

 ChatGPT is now a smartphone app, which could be good news for people who like to use the artificial intelligence chatbot and bad news for all the clone apps that have tried to profit off the technology.

-The free app started to become available on iPhones in the U.S. on Thursday and will later be coming to Android phones.
-Unlike the web version, you can also ask it questions using your voice.
+The free app became available on iPhones and iPads in the U.S. on Thursday and will later be coming to Android devices.
+Unlike the desktop web version, the mobile version on Apple’s iOS operating system also enables users to speak to it using their voice.

 The company that makes it, OpenAI, said it will remain ad-free but “syncs your history across devices.”